 To fulfill a bucket list wish and celebrate my birthday at the end of the year, I floated over my hometown and watched the sunrise from a hot air balloon.
 It was breathtaking!
 But it took not one, not two, but three tries to get up in the air!
-Here’s my story and some helpful tips for hot air balloon rides.
+Here’s my story and some helpful tips for planning your hot air balloon ride.

 Hot Air Balloon Rides: 7 Tips For First-Timers

 On my first morning out, I got up a dark thirty in the morning, filled up my travel coffee mug, and drove down to the meetup point for our ballon adventure.
 The weather had been kind of iffy all week and a cold front had blanketed the city in fog.
 Bundled up and hugging my coffee, I waited while our balloon pilots kept checking the weather and calling some of their cohorts around the city to see if any of the take-off and landing fields were clear and if the weather forecast of 30% chance of fog really meant that Orlando was 100% covered in it.